-A liberal education should develop in students a knowledge of past and present attempts to identify the material composition of the physical world and universe and the forces that govern their interaction.
-Such knowledge is crucial to understanding the environment in which we live and inspiring the technologies we have developed to navigate and function in that environment.
-Courses in this category should introduce students to basic concepts and facts in the physical sciences and help students relate them to their lives as citizens and apply them to contemporary problems.
+A liberal education should develop in students a knowledge of the physical world and universe.
+Such knowledge is crucial to understanding social issues concerning energy, climate change, and constant transformation of technology.
+Courses in this category should introduce students to basic concepts and facts in the physical sciences and help students relate them to their lives as citizens and contemporary problems.